TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/javascript/index.md/index.md

 ---

-# Selection Sort in Javascript
+Welcome to the Selection Sort in Javascript page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution